sanjsingh07/Domi-chain/docs/src/cluster/stake-delegation-and-rewards.md

 The general idea is that the validator owns a Vote account.
 The Vote account tracks validator votes, counts validator generated credits, and provides any additional validator specific state.
 The Vote account is not aware of any stakes delegated to it and has no staking weight.

 A separate Stake account \(created by a staker\) names a Vote account to which the stake is delegated.
-Rewards generated are proportional to the amount of lamports staked.
+Rewards generated are proportional to the amount of tock staked.
 The Stake account is owned by the staker only.
-Some portion of the lamports stored in this account are the stake.
+Some portion of the tock stored in this account are the stake.

 ## Passive Delegation